jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/State.md

 Using states in Jigx is divided into categories:

-1. **Global state - **known as solution state in Jigx, refers to data that needs to be accessed and updated by multiple components across the app.
+1. **Global state** - known as solution state in Jigx, refers to data that needs to be accessed and updated by multiple components across the app.
 Effectively managing the global state ensures that all parts of the app that depend on this data are updated consistently.
-The global/solution state is a variable used throughout the solution. &#x20;
+The global/solution state is a variable used throughout the solution.
-2. **Local state - **known as component state in Jigx, refers to data that is confined to a single component or jig.
+2. **Local state** - known as component state in Jigx, refers to data that is confined to a single component or jig.
 This type of state is typically managed within the component itself.
 The creator can set each component state in the YAML or by user input, such as a text field.
 The state key options depend on the component.
 3. **State navigation** allows you to determine the flow of screens and the state of each one in the flow.
 See [Navigation](./Navigation.md) for more information.

 ## State syntax

 States vary based on the context in which they are used.
 Use IntelliSense in [expressions](./Expressions.md) to determine where you can make use of states.
-IntelliSense can assist by directing you to the context tree, showing which states are available for use within the context of the jig.&#x20;
+IntelliSense can assist by directing you to the context tree, showing which states are available for use within the context of the jig.

 :::hint{type="warning"}
 Avoid using state keywords, such as `component`, as `instanceId` values in expressions.
 Doing so will cause an "Expression is not valid" error in the app.